MickeyKrekels/Tetris_Reinforcement-Learning/README.md

 - torch

 # Tetris game
-The code for the Tetris game is from the repository "tetris-pygame" from the author **Rajat Dipta Biswas**.
+The orignal code for the Tetris game is from the repository "tetris-pygame" from the author **Rajat Dipta Biswas**.

 [Repo Link](https://github.com/rajatdiptabiswas/tetris-pygame)